featherbear/UNSW-COMP4601/site/content/lectures/hls.md

 ***

 Vivado HLS generates an optimised, but largely sequential architecture

 * Loops and branches are transformed into control logic
 * Conceptually similar to the execution of a RISC processor
   * But the program needs to be converted to an FSM in the RTL rather than being fetched from memory
 * A sequential architecture tends to limit the number of functional units in a design with a focus on resource sharing over massive parallelism

-> The modern FPGAs can only operate at 1GHz speeds
+# The modern FPGAs can only operate at 1GHz speeds?
+Why use a FPGA then????

+Think of performance in 'task time in seconds' rather than clock speed.
+Higher clock speeds do not mean that it is faster.

+In FPGA designs we can parallelise things more than a generic CPU instruction can.
+_See below_

 ***

+## One Tap Per Clock

 ![](/uploads/snipaste_2022-06-01_13-20-07.jpg)
 Critical Path: 1 mult + 1 adder
 Task Latency: 4 cycles

+## One Sample Per Clock

 ![](/uploads/snipaste_2022-06-01_13-20-51.jpg)
 Critical Path: 1 mult + 2 adder
 Task Latency: 1 cycle

+***